themorey/cyclecloud-vdbench/README.md

   sudo sed -i 's/#SBATCH -N 24/#SBATCH -N 12/g' /shared/apps/vdbench/vdbench-sbatch.sh
   ```

 Run the following command as follows to submit the job to Slurm:

+  _**NOTE**:  Run with a user account that has passwordless sudo as the scripts need to mkdir, install openjdk, etc_

   ```bash
   sbatch /shared/apps/vdbench/vdbench-sbatch.sh /data